Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

 \item Hyperaddition is as follows, for $a_j\in G, i_j \in \{\pm 1\}$: \begin{enumerate} \item $(a_1,i_1)\boxplus (a_2,i_2)=\{(a_1, \pm 1), (a_2,\pm 1)\}$ for $(a_1,i_1)\ne (a_2,i_2) $, \item $(a_1,i_1)\boxplus (a_1,i_1)= \mcH \setminus \{ (a_1,i_1),(a_1,-i_1),\zero\},$ \item $(a_1,i_1)\boxplus (a_1,-i_1)= \mcH \setminus \{ (a_1,i_1),(a_1,-i_1)\}.$ \end{enumerate} \end{enumerate}

-This again satisfies Condition $\operatorname{A2}'$ since for $|G|>2$, given three vectors with nonzero coefficients, we can multiply the third vector to make its coefficients differ from the first two vectors, and then take their sum.
+This again satisfies Condition \A{4} since for $|G|>2$, give distinct vectors with nonzero coefficients, we can multiply the third vector to make its coefficients differ from the first two vectors, and then take their sum.
 For $|G|=2$ one needs a more careful, but easy argument. \end{example}